pricees/pricees.github.com/_posts/2014-04-16-verisign-ssl-on-an-aws-elb.md

 ```

 _Important Note 2: The certificate chain reads "optional." __It is not
-optionall__.
-We omitted it, and mobile browsers wouldn't accept the cert.
+optional!__.
+We omitted it and all of the mobile browsers wouldn't accept the cert.
 Don't
 do what I did.
 Don't be a lazy jerkwad._

 Copy and paste the contents of the following local files into the proper text